jennybc/row-oriented-workflows/ex09_row-summaries.md

   - You might want to take the median or standard deviation instead of a mean or a sum.
-You can’t assume that base R or an add-on package offers a row-wise implementation of every function you might need.
+You can’t assume that base R or an add-on package offers a row-wise `data.frame` method for every function you might need.
   - You might have several variables besides `name` that need to be retained, but that should not be forwarded to `rowSums()` or `rowMeans()`.
 A matrix-with-row-names grants you a reprieve for